tpgmartin/front-end/test/readme.md

-OpenTable front-end task
+OpenTable front-end test
 ========================

 Thanks for taking the time to complete our front-end test.
-Please aim to spend no more than two hours on this task.
+Please aim to spend no more than two hours on this application.

 ## The task